vinhbt241/video-share-app-backend/README.md

 The back-end also offers additional features:
 - Displaying API documentation
-- Displaying test coverage percentage (development only)
+- Displaying test coverage percentage (local only)

 ## Prerequisites
 There are two approaches for running the project: